BlueManDev/BlueManDev/README.md

 Australian Gamedev

 # Languages I use
+- Haxe
 - C#
 - C
-- Lua

 # Engines / Frameworks I use
 - Godot
-- OpenTK
+- Monogame
-- LÖVE 2D
+- Heaps.io

-# IDE I use
+# IDEs I use
-- JetBrains Rider
+- Visual Studio 2022,
+- Visual Studio Code

 <!---
 BlueManDev/BlueManDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.